JonathanVSV/Ppage2/_posts/2023-02-23-rgb-shaded-relief-maps-in-r.md

 layout: splash
 ---

-# Shaded relief maps in R
+# RGB Shaded relief maps in R

 In this post I will show you how to make an RGB composite with shaded relief using `rayshader`, `elevatr`, `maptiles`,`sf`, `terra` and `magick` packages.
 First load the libraries we are going to use.